hasanhuz/SpanEmo/README.md

 You first need to download the dataset [Link](https://competitions.codalab.org/competitions/17751#learn_the_details-datasets) for the language of your choice  (i.e., English, Arabic or Spanish).

-You can then run the main script to do the followings:
+Then run the main script to do the followings:
  * data loading and preprocessing
  * model creation and training